Azure/Industrial-IoT/docs/web-api/readme.md

 ### Registry

-The role of the Registry component is to enable managenment of entities and identities in IoT Hub.
+The role of the Registry component is to enable management of entities and identities in IoT Hub.
 These include:

 - **Applications**.
 In OPC parlance, an "Application" can be a server or a client or both.
 It is also a grouping mechanism for Endpoints, i.e. Applications have Endpoints.
 An Application contains all server provided information, such as Discovery URLs, Application and Product URIs.